artbred/ecomdream/Readme.md

 ## This project is a simple REST API that allows to train dreambooth model, charge for usage and inference it.
 It works on top of [Replicate](https://replicate.com)

-**Please note that this project is not perfect and has some drawbacks, however I believe that the current state will be enough to assess my skills.
-Some inefficiencies are marked in TODOs**

 ### This project has 3 services
 + [api](./src/services/api) - rest api
 + [cron](./src/services/cron) - performs simple cron tasks